 Edible Edinburgh is a city-wide partnership that aims to inspire and motivate everyone across Edinburgh to work together to build new approaches to food.
 We believe that together we can make positive choices that are healthier and tastier and which bring social, economic and environmental benefits to the whole community.
 Edible Edinburgh has an agreed vision, where Edinburgh is a city where good food is available and accessible for all, making for healthy people, thriving communities and a sustainable environment.

 Edible Edinburgh is chaired by Councillor George Gordon, the City of Edinburgh Council's Sustainability and Equalities Champion.
 The partnership meets every two months and is overseen by a steering group of core members.
 Delivery of Edinburgh's sustainable food city plan is carried out within sub-groups that report back to the wider partnership.
-In June 2019, the partnership was awarded the Sustainable Food Cities Bronze Award.
+In June 2022, the partnership was awarded the Sustainable Food Cities Silver Award.

 Edible Edinburgh has recently partnered with Open Seas to bring the Sustainable Fish Cities campaign to Edinburgh.
-The campaign has been adapted due to the Coronavirus pandemic and aims to build relationships between traceable, sustainable suppliers and their local communities to support the positive effects of shortening the supply chain.
-A dedicated website for Edinburgh's campaign is due to be launched soon.
+The Edinburgh Fish City campaign has been adapted due to the Coronavirus pandemic and aims to build relationships between traceable, sustainable suppliers and their local communities to support the positive effects of shortening the supply chain.

 Edinburgh Community Food have been key partners in the Council-led holiday activity programme, Discover!, since it began in 2018, providing cooking and nutrition sessions for families and children.
 The programme has been adapted during summer 2020 to provide online events via Facebook live, with families receiving a box of food each week to enable them to take part in the fun food activities.
 You can keep up to date on the acitvities via the weekly blog here.